 Award season is just around the corner, and now that we celebrate all the best movies from 2017 is also time to look what’s coming up in 2018.
 What will be at Cannes, for example?
 We may not know yet, but we definitely have some idea of what’s coming through the next 365 days, so here are some films that Papiro & Mint is looking for!

 “The Death and Life of John F. Donovan” by Xavier Dolan

-Xavier Dolan’s seventh feature has been ready for a while but didn’t get any american distributor yet.
-Being an american film, this is quiet a big deal, but I wouldn’t be surprise that he has been waiting to compete at Cannes Film Festival this year, as he has already received two major awards for his latest films during previous editions.
-With an outstanding cast formed by Natalie Portman, Jessica Chastain, Kit Harrington, Kathy Bates and Susan Sarandon, The Death and Life of John F. Donovan will explore the mysterious relationship of a famous star with a kid.
+Xavier Dolan’s seventh feature has been ready for a while but didn’t get any American distributor yet.
+Being an American film, this is quite a big deal, but I wouldn’t be surprised that he has been waiting to compete at Cannes Film Festival this year, as he has already received two major awards for his latest films during previous editions.
+With an outstanding cast formed by Natalie Portman, Jessica Chastain, Kit Harrington, Kathy Bates, and Susan Sarandon, The Death and Life of John F. Donovan will explore the mysterious relationship of a famous star with a kid.

 “The House that Jake Built” by Lars Von Trier

 After his incredible Trilogy of Depression, Lars Von Trier will be back with Matt Dillon and Uma Thurman to tell the horror odyssey of a serial killer during the 70s and 80s.
 Von Trier has previously worked with horror in Antichrist and now he is coming back with a feature that like his other films, will definitely involve polemic.
 The House that Jack Built will probably be on Cannes or Berlinare before hitting cinemas worldwide.